28% of BEC Attacks Opened by Employees, New Data Shows

 And finally, employees at healthcare organizations are also at a greater risk of falling victim to socially-engineered attacks, albeit for different reasons.
 The healthcare industry tends to attract individuals who have a stronger desire to help others—a characteristic that cybercriminals will gladly use to their advantage.
 Further, there is a high rate of turnover in larger healthcare organizations and hospital systems, so employees are less likely to know their colleagues personally, making impersonation easier.

 Employees Should Never Be Your Last (or First) Line of Defense

 Your employees are your greatest asset.
 They also pose the greatest risk to your organization’s security.
 And when it comes to email attacks, the odds are stacked against them.
 While employees have to be right 100% of the time, threat actors only need to be right once—and attackers know this.

 Because advanced email attacks like business email compromise and supply chain compromise exploit trusted email accounts and relationships, organizations need email security that can detect even small shifts in activity and content.
-The most effective email security platforms baseline known-good behavior across employees and vendors, and then detect and remediate malicious emails in milliseconds to prevent end-user engagement.
+The most effective email security platforms baseline known-good behavior across employees and vendors, and then detect and remediate malicious emails to prevent end-user engagement.
 By doing so, they can block these attacks before employees have to make a choice on whether to read, reply to, or report them.